MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

   - [InstrumentationConfiguration in the CreateBuildWithProcessBasedServer API call](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/create-build-with-process-based-server#instrumentationconfiguration) for a process-based Windows Build
   - [LinuxInstrumentationConfiguration in the CreateBuildWithCustomContainer API call](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/create-build-with-custom-container#linuxinstrumentationconfiguration) for a Linux Build

 When VM metrics feature is enabled for a Build, it will remain enabled for the entire lifetime of the Build.
-You cannot enable/disable VM metrics for a Build after it has been created.
+You can't enable/disable VM metrics for a Build after it has been created.

 ### Windows